"Game 6" (1991)

 Unpublished screenplay by DeLillo.
 The version I've seen is dated 1991.

 A movie was made in 2004, directed by Michael Hoffman, starring Michael Keaton, Bebe Neuwirth, and Robert Downey Jr. It opened for general release on March 10, 2006.
 The film is 87 minutes long.

 What it's about: A playright has an opening on the night of game 6 of the 1986 World Series (baseball).
 That's the night that the Boston Red Sox could have won the Series for the first time since 1918 had a ground ball not slipped through Bill Buckner's glove at first base in the 10th inning, leading to a loss that night, followed by a loss in game 7 (to the New York Mets).

-There have been plenty of reviews of "Game 6" over the last few days, but I'll limit the action here to the cities in question - Boston & New York.
+There were plenty of reviews of "Game 6" when it was released in March 2006, but I'll limit the action here to the cities in question - Boston & New York.

 From the Boston Globe, "DeLillo's 'Game 6' is painfully good" by Ty Burr, ran on March 10, 2006.
 He says: